LifelagCheats/DataDasher/README.md

         <td>Windows</td>
         <td>11/10</td>
 <table>

+> [!WARNING]
-Anything below the specified OS version is not guaranteed to work and it's not going to be fixed/added
+> Anything below the specified OS version is not guaranteed to work and it's not going to be fixed/added

-**Any other Unix-based operating system like Mac-OS or Linux should also work, but it's not guaranteed**
+> **Any other Unix-based operating system like Mac-OS or Linux should also work, but it's not guaranteed**

  <img src="https://github.com/LifelagCheats/DataDasher/blob/main/Assets/preview.webp" alt="preview" width="800"/>